 Our popular book walks and activities are based on children’s favourite stories, such as Julia Donaldson’s ‘Stick Man’ and ‘The Gruffalo’ and Michael Rosen’s ‘We’re going on a Bear Hunt.’
 Children step into the story by listening and participating in activities that are inspired by the narrative.

 Throughout the year we hold celebration days.
-Often these include events to commemorate the season such as spring equinox and winter equinox.
+Often these include events to commemorate the season such as spring equinox and winter solstice.
 At these sessions we provide a range of themed activities to enjoy which highlight the seasonal changes and encourage a connection to the natural environment.

 Another regular feature of our calendar is our Father’s day den building session with families working together to create shelters before sitting back and enjoying a well earned snack around the campfire and admiring their creations.